Taxes are unavoidable – but with smart planning, certain investments become even more attractive.

 Tax efficiency is a phrase used in the finance and investing world that means “reducing your tax liability.”
 A particular investment is considered tax-efficient if the tax outcome is lower than what you would get with a different type of investment or financial decision.
 In short, tax efficiency is how much of an investment’s profit you get to keep after your taxes are paid.

-How do I know if my investments are tax-efficient?
+How do I know if my investments

 Figuring out the tax nature of your investments is the first step in determining tax efficiency.

 Investments typically fall into three categories:

 |EXAMPLES||Banking (CDs, MM) Brokerage

 – municipal bonds